E | firstname.lastname@example.org

 CMY delivers live training and professional development for school staff (online and in-person) and also offers online self-directed training modules.
 These sessions build the capability of schools to support their students and families of refugee and migrant backgrounds in various ways.

 Please contact the training team at email@example.com or call 03 9340 3700 to book a session.

 We offer a number of trainings, open to the public, which are suitable for school staff on culturally responsive practice, culturally sustaining schools, anti-racism and other topics.

 Please see our Training Calendar for Jul – Dec 2022 here.

 Book training for your school

-CMY can deliver training specifically for your school staff, either in-person or online, on the topics outlined below.
+We can deliver training tailored to your school staff, either in-person or online, on the topics outlined below.